megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 Implementation of CarBox
 ************************

-CarBox is implemented according to description from “Custom Box Class creation” chapter as public class CarBox extends AbstractNoncedBox<PublicKey25519Proposition, CarBoxData, CarBox>
+CarBox is implemented according to the description from “Custom Box Class creation” chapter as public class CarBox extends AbstractNoncedBox<PublicKey25519Proposition, CarBoxData, CarBox>
 Few comments about implementation:

-  1. As a serialization part SDK developer shall include long nonce as a part of serialization, thus serialization is implemented in next way:
+  1. A long nonce whould be included as a part of serialization, thus serialization is implemented in next way:

     ::
         public byte[] bytes()